Editor Note: This post was originally published on Sep 16 2018 and Updated on 10 September 2020 to give you more comprehensive information.

 13. No Mortals allowed to climb atop Mount Kailash

-Best time to visit Mount Kailash
+Best time to visit Kailash Parvat

 Mount Kailash situated at high altitude due to that the region can only be visited during a specific time in a year.
 The best time to visit mount Kailash is April to June and September to October because during that period you can avoid the rainy season and muddy roads.
 And in other months the trek is covered by heavy snow that makes unfit for sightseeing and kora.
 From July to September you will find busy crowd because during that period the weather becomes warm.